Efficient presolving methods for the influence maximization problem: Introduction

 where $\mathcal{V}$ is the set of individuals in the social network, $\mathcal{S}\subseteq\mathcal{V}$ ($|\mathcal{S}|\leq K\in \rev{\mathbb{Z}_{++}}$) is the seed set of key individuals that need to be identified, and $\sigma(\mathcal{S})$ is the influence function measuring the expected number of individuals in the social network that can be influenced by the individuals in the seed set $\mathcal{S}$.

-\rev{The IMP plays a crucial role in various social network applications, such as viral marketing \cite{Chen2010,domingos2001mining}, rumor control \cite{budak2011limiting,he2012influence}, and network monitoring \cite{Leskovec2007}.
-Online social network tools enable to collect a huge number of individuals and a huge amount of information about the network structures, and hence provide good opportunities to address these problems.
-However, they also lead to large-scale social networks (with millions/billions of nodes and arcs), presenting new challenges to solve large-scale IMPs.
-Therefore, developing efficient algorithms to obtain a high-quality solution for large-scale IMPs is greatly needed. }
+\revv{The IMP plays a crucial role in various social network applications, such as viral marketing \cite{Chen2010,domingos2001mining} and rumor control \cite{budak2011limiting,he2012influence}.
+For a comprehensive overview of this topic, we refer to \cite{R1Chen2013}.
+Aside from the applications in social networks, similar concepts have been investigated in other areas, including the spread of epidemics \cite{R3borrero2021scalable,R2dreyer2009irreversible}, network monitoring \cite{Leskovec2007}, habitat conservation \cite{R4sheldon2012maximizing}, and analysis of protein-interaction networks \cite{R5jo2016influence}.} Online \revv{network} tools enable \revv{collection of} a huge number of individuals and a huge amount of information about the network structures, and hence provide good opportunities to address these problems.
+However, they also lead to large-scale \revv{networks} (with millions/billions of nodes and arcs), presenting new challenges \revv{in solving} large-scale IMPs.
+Therefore, \revv{development of} efficient algorithms to obtain a high-quality solution for large-scale IMPs is greatly needed.